About Us

 At Elizabeth Finn we aim to be hands-on, visible and always available.
 From our Chief Executive down to every member of our on-site teams.

-Our leadership team comprises Chief Executive Dr Olivia Curno, Finance Director Jonathan Crisp, Human Resources Director David Abas, Clinical Director Catherine Lines and Marketing Director Anna Boyes.
+Our leadership team comprises Chief Executive Dr Olivia Curno, Finance Director Jonathan Crisp, Marketing Director Anna Boyes, Operations director James Hamilton and People Director Peter Norgate.

 We also have a group of very supportive and knowledgeable Non-Executive Directors who provide guidance and insight.